Pqhantom/Tri-3-Matthew-Cao-Manaka/quizcorrections.md

 Q25 I chose the privacy risk instead of the benefit to the user which was an accident.
 Q39 I was honestly being lazy and didn’t actually convert the binary string into decimal

+week 3 quiz 5
+q3 I missread one of the answers and thought that the right thing was negative. q7 to get thre correct answer you have to find the one where when you raise base 2 to x it makes it so that you get something that is 100 or more q11 I chose the answer that I did because I forgot what tcp and ip was. q16 I missread the question and got it wrong. q28 I forgot to check the age value of the test case and thought that he was older than 65 when he was only 20.